 Brisbane’s Inner West has a rich and often surprising natural wealth in bushland remnants and along local waterways.
 It is up to us to protect and enhance our precious natural assets.
 We are building habitat and repair corridors for wildlife movements Join one of the local bushcare groups registered with Brisbane City Council’s Habitat Brisbane Program or contact us for special projects.
 Click here to view the rehabilitation projects map for Inner West.

-Bushcare activities are carried out from Cubberla Creek’s headwaters in Chapel Hill to its mouth in Fig Tree Pocket.
-Tributaries include Gubberley and Little Gubberley Creeks.
-Volunteer groups rehabilitate bushland and waterways by removing weeds and planting native vegetation to encourage wildlife use.
-Cubberla Creek, its tributaries and their riparian zones form a core corridor for aquatic and terrestrial wildlife movement between Brisbane River and Mt Coot-tha.
+Bushcare activities are carried out from the Cubberla Creek’s headwaters in Chapel Hill to its mouth in Fig Tree Pocket.
+Tributaries include Gubberley Creek and Little Gubberley Creek.
+Groups rehabilitate bushland and waterways by removing weeds and planting native vegetation to encourage wildlife use.
+Cubberla Creek and its tributaries as well as their riparian zone form a core corridor for aquatic and terrestrial wildlife movement between Brisbane River and Mount Coot-tha.
 This corridor is recognized in CWCN’s Cubberla Creek Connect project.
-It is an essential part of Brisbane’s biodiversity network, is identified in BCC’s City Plan as having high ecological value under the Draft City Plan (2014).
+It is an essential part of Brisbane’s biodiversity network and identified as having high ecological value under the Draft City Plan (2014).
 Apart from CWCN’s own projects and the work Brisbane Girls Grammar does at their sports campus in Fig Tree Pocket, the following groups, registered under BCC’s Habitat Brisbane Program, are working in the catchment:

-With its head waters in the foothills of Mount Coot-tha Toowong Creek forms a stepping stone corridor within Brisbane’s biodiversity network.
-Despite its potential, its importance for local wildlife and its value for Toowong’s population are not sufficiently recognised.
-CWCN will continue to work with the local bushcare group as well as local residents abutting the creek on CWCN’s project Toowong Creek Turnaround.
+Toowong Creek is marked as a stepping stone corridor within the Brisbane Biodiversity Network, however and despite its potential, its importance for local wildlife and Toowong’s population is not sufficiently recognised.
+CWCN will continue to work with the local bushcare group along the creek in line with CWCN’s Toowong Creek Turnaround project.

 Bushcare groups working outside of the system of our Inner West creeks but within the Brisbane River system focus on restoration of remnant riverine and other habitats adjacent or near the Brisbane River.
 Weed removal and planting endemic species are key measures to enhance biodiversity and restore habitats.
 Many of these areas are important stepping stones for connectivity along the river or linking up with existing corridors.